UPDATE – March 3rd, 2025

 What is the Beneficial Ownership Information (BOI) Report?

+The BOI report is a required federal filing that newly formed businesses must submit to the Financial Crimes Enforcement Network (FinCEN).
 This report provides FinCEN with the name, address, and identification information for the company, its beneficial owners, and its company applicants (in the case of new businesses).
 The purpose of a BOI report is to help combat financial crimes in the US through increased oversight.

 Will this change the vehicle registration process?